 Daniel Y. Hall

-Commissioner Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon.
+Commissioner Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon and unanimously confirmed by the Missouri State Senate in January, 2014.
 An attorney, he is the 101st PSC Commissioner in the 100-year history of the PSC – Missouri’s oldest state agency.